Tax Planning in Shrewsbury, MO

 • $20,800 for head of household

 If more income that shouldn't be taxed than the above, you can itemize your return.
-The disadvantage is that it will take longer to fill out your return, and you will have to document why you are eligible for the deduction when you send your returns.
+The disadvantage is that doing your taxes takes longer, and you will have to document why you are eligible for the deduction when you send your returns.

-Roth IRAs and Traditional IRAs differ in how they affect your taxes.
-Savings you put into a traditional IRA can be deducted from your taxable income, and you pay taxes on it when you withdraw it.
-Roth IRA contributions cannot be deducted from your taxable income, but the money grows tax free.
+Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
+Contributions to a traditional IRA can be deducted from your taxable income, and you pay taxes on it when you withdraw it.
+Roth IRA contributions are not deductible, but you will not be taxed on the withdrawal, as long certain requirements are met.
 Your age, income, and other factors will determine which type of account is preferable for your tax planning.
-For instance, if you anticipate being in a higher tax bracket down the road, you can transfer savings from a traditional IRA to a Roth IRA to pay taxes on the conversation, and enjoy tax-free withdrawals when you need the money in retirement.
+For instance, if you anticipate have more tax liability down the road, you can convert funds from a traditional IRA to a Roth IRA to pay taxes on the transfer, while allowing the money to grow tax-free.

-If you're have freelance income, you can open up an individual retirement plan, such as a One-Participant 401(k) Plan, and you can deduct the money you put there from your taxable income.
+If you're have freelance income, there are also retirement plans available, like a One-Participant 401(k) Plan, and you can deduct your contributions there.

 • Tax-Loss Harvesting

 If you sell stocks, bonds, or options at a loss, you can use that loss to reduce your taxable capital gains.
-Tax-loss harvesting is utilized more with short-term capital gains, as the tax rate is usually higher than long-term.
-You can deduct up to $3,000 in capital gains losses per year, but additional losses can be carried over into future years.
+This strategy is utilized more with short-term capital gains, as the tax rate is often higher than long-term.
+The maximum deductible amount is $3,000 per year, but additional losses can be carried over into future years.

 • Consider Paying Next Year's Bills Now —

-If you have unreimbursed medical expenses, you can deduct those that exceed 7.5% of your adjusted gross income.
-You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills for a Lifetime Learning Credit.
+If you have medical expenses your insurance didn't cover, you can write off those that are greater than 7.5% of your adjusted gross income.
+You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills in order to qualify for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —

-More than 9 out of 10 married couples choose to file joint tax returns.
-It helps spouses qualify for a higher standard deduction, as well as a variety of tax credits not available to single filers.
-But, if both spouses have considerable earnings, filing separately may reduce their combined tax liability.
-If one spouse received substantial medical treatment in a given year, it may make sense to file separately to meet the 7.5% limit for unreimbursed medical expenses.
+More than 9 out of 10 married couples file jointly.
+It's the only way to qualify for certain tax credits and reductions.
+However, if both spouses are higher-earning individuals, filing separately may reduce their combined tax liability.
+If one spouse has a lot of medical expenses, it may be preferable to file separately to qualify for the 7.5% threshold for unreimbursed medical expenses.

 • Veterans' organizations

-If you are at least 70½ years old, you can make what's referred to as a qualified charitable distribution by transferring a maximum of $100,000 a year from a traditional IRA directly to a non-profit organization without having to pay taxes on it.
-If you are 72 or older, that transfer qualifies as your required minimum distribution.
+If you are at least 70½ years of age, you can make what's referred to as a qualified charitable distribution by transferring no more than $100,000 a year from a traditional IRA directly to a non-profit organization tax-free.
+If you are 72 or older, that donation qualifies as your required minimum distribution.

 Tax Planning for Shrewsbury, MO Business Owners